nextflow-io/nextflow/docs/vscode.md

 - functions
 - output block

-Alternatively, a script may contain only statements, e.g. as a code snippet:
+Alternatively, a script may contain only statements, such as a code snippet:

 ```nextflow
 println 'Hello world!'